MovingBlocks/movingblocks.github.com/blog/2024-06-26-third-revival-milestone-complete/index.md

 ### 🛠 Infrastructure & Stability Enhancements

-Led by @BenjaminAmos (BSA), we will be migrating to gestalt 8.
+Led by @BenjaminAmos (BSA), we will be migrating to the latest iteration of our gestalt library (gestalt 8).
 This involves upgrading dependencies to gestalt 8.0.0-SNAPSHOT and transitioning from nui-gestalt7 to nui-gestalt.
-Annotating all relevant annotations and base classes with @Index and @IndexInherited respectively ensures efficient class discovery.
+Annotating all relevant annotations and base classes with @Index and @IndexInherited respectively ensures efficient class discovery 🛠️
-Additionally, replacing deprecated API references with org.terasology.context.annotation.API standardizes our codebase for future enhancements. 🛠️

 @jdrueckert (Niruandaleth) will address the flaky integration tests that have been bothering for a while now, particularly those causing sporadic NPEs in chunk lighting.
 This investigation ensures our testing suite remains reliable, providing a stable foundation for ongoing development efforts. 🔍